Claude Campos

-Claude Campos is a Brazilian retired footballer who played in the NASL between 1970 and 1974 for the Rochester Lancers.
+Claude Campos is a Brazilian retired footballer who played as a goalkeeper.

+Career

+Campos played in the United States for the Syracuse Scorpions (in the ASL), the Rochester Lancers (in the NASL), and the New Jersey Americans (in the ASL).

 In 1971, Graham Leggat kicked Campos in the face in a game between the Lancers and the Toronto Metros.
 The kick broke Campos' jaw in five places.
 In 1977, he was named to the Rochester Lancers Team of the Decade.